pjsudharshan/Big_Data_Time_Series_Analysis/README.md

 # Big Data Time Series Analysis

-This repository contains code for some basic Exploratory Data Analysis of Telecom Italia Big Data Challenge dataset - Telecommunication dataset.
+This repository contains code for some basic Exploratory Data Analysis of Telecom Italia Big Data Challenge dataset - Telecommunication Activity (Milan).

-The analysis and forecasting has been carried-out as a part of initial screening process for an application.
-The tasks can be be viewed in the file "assignment.pdf" and the report of the findings and predictions can be viewed in "Report_Sudharshan_PJ.pdf".
+The analysis and forecasting has been carried-out as a part of initial screening of XXXXX application.
+The tasks can be be viewed in the file "assignment.pdf" and the report of the findings, predictions can be viewed in "Report_Sudharshan_PJ.pdf".